 - Click Add a tag.

-- Name the tag and select the following type: Custom code (async) (custom asynchronous tag).
+- Name your tag and select the following type: Custom code (async).

 - Click Next.

-- In Advanced tag settings, set the same tag type as you’re using in the code.
-For example, when you use
+- In Advanced tag settings, set the same tag type as you use in your code.
+For example, if you use

 analytics_consent